mobxjs/mobx/README.md

 _Everything that can be derived from the application state, should be derived.
 Automatically._

-This includes the UI, data serialization, server communication etc.
+which includes the UI, data serialization, server communication, etc.

-If React allows you to declaratively define your component tree and uses the virtual DOM as black box to minify the amount of DOM mutations, then MobX is the library that allows you to define your state model and derivations in a declarative manner while minimizing the amount of computations.
-It maintains a virtual dependency graph to make sure that your derivations will never be stale, nor executed more often than strictly needed.
+If React allows you to declaratively define your component tree and uses the virtual DOM as black box to minify the number of DOM mutations, then MobX is the library that allows you to define your state model and derivations in a declarative manner while minimizing the number of computations.
+MobX maintains a virtual dependency graph to ensure that your derivations will never be stale nor executed more often than strictly needed.

 ## MobX was formerly known as Mobservable.
 To use install pre- 2.0 `mobx*` compatible packages, use `mobservable` instead of `mobx`.